KILTprotocol/opendid/README.md

 - a DID with a Verifiable Credential for testing from for example [SocialKYC](https://socialkyc.io)
 - a laptop or desktop computer with a container engine like podman or docker installed

-If you want to install podman on your machine (which I would recommend), you can follow the instructions [here](https://podman.io/getting-started/installation).
+If you want to install podman on your machine (which I would recommend), you can [follow the instructions](https://podman.io/getting-started/installation).
 If you have docker and want to stick with it, you can just replace every occurence of `podman` with `docker` in the following instructions.

 ### Generate the config file